DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 But this raised the question that had been haunting my investigation: who was doing the appointing?

-The new kings claimed to be chosen by Reges, but these Reges were notably absent from direct involvement in human affairs.
-Unlike the old Reges who were physically present and actively ruling, the new authorities remained invisible and communicated only through human intermediaries.
+The new kings claimed to be chosen by **Reges**, but these **Reges** were notably absent from direct involvement in human affairs.
+Unlike the old **Reges** who were physically present and actively ruling, the new authorities remained invisible and communicated only through human intermediaries.